 - False labeling as to variety name;

-- False labeling as to incorrect labeling, and
+- False labeling of pure seed percentage, and

 - False labeling of germination percentage.

-- False labeling of pure seed and inert matter.
+- False labeling of pure seed and inert matter percentages, and

-There was one seed shipment to Texas, one seed shipment to Virginia, and one seed shipment to North Carolina in which was subsequently reshipped to Virginia.
-Seed regulatory officials in Texas and Virginia cooperated in the initial sampling and inspections.
+ProSeeds Marketing, Inc., Jefferson, Oregon, has paid $2,750 for a case involving two seed shipments.
+There was one seed shipment to Kentucky.
+There was one seed shipment to Kansas which was subsequently reshipped to Missouri.
+Seed regulatory officials in Kentucky and Missouri cooperated in the initial sampling and inspections.
 The alleged violations were:

-TNT Seed, LLC, Hennessey, Oklahoma, has paid $4,050 for a case involving seven seed shipments.
-There was one seed shipment to Alabama in which was subsequently reshipped to Florida and there were six seed shipments to Texas.
-Seed regulatory officials in Florida and Texas cooperated in the initial sampling and inspections.
-The alleged violations were:
+Ragan & Massey, LLC, Ponchatoula, Louisiana, has paid $700 for a case involving one seed shipment.
+There was one seed shipment to Maryland which was subsequently reshipped to Virginia.
+Seed regulatory officials in Virginia cooperated in the initial sampling and inspection.
+The alleged violation was:

 - Failure to keep or supply records;

-- False labeling of pure seed percentages and other crop seed.
+- False labeling of pure seed and inert matter percentages, and

-Turner Seed, Inc., Antioch, Tennessee, has paid $2,275 for a case involving two seed shipments.
-There was one seed shipment each to Kentucky and Virginia.
-Seed regulatory officials in Kentucky and Virginia cooperated in the initial sampling and inspections.
+Seedway, Inc., Hall, New York, has paid $1,700 for a case involving one seed shipment.
+There was one seed shipment from Florida to Texas.
+Seed regulatory officials in Texas cooperated in the initial sampling and inspection.
 The alleged violations were:

 - False labeling of germination percentage.